T45K/feature-flag-remover/README.md

 ### RemoveAfterRelease

-Please use `RemoveAfterRelease` when you want to remove whole the target statment.
+Please use `RemoveAfterRelease` to remove the entire target statement.

 ```kotlin
 fun main() {